U.S. court hears appeal on halted Ecuadorean damages award

-NEW YORK, Sept 16 A U.S. appeals court on Friday sharply questioned whether a New York federal judge had the legal authority to prevent enforcement of an $18 billion damages award against Chevron Corp (CVX.N) in the company's long-running environmental battle with residents of the Ecuadorean rain forest.
+NEW YORK A U.S. appeals court on Friday sharply questioned whether a New York federal judge had the legal authority to prevent enforcement of an $18 billion damages award against Chevron Corp in the company's long-running environmental battle with residents of the Ecuadorean rain forest.

 "Are you saying that a New York court is in charge of deciding that we will not tolerate a South African judgment, procured by fraud, and enforced in Russia?" appeals court judge Gerald Lynch asked a Chevron attorney.